lenincompres/DOM.js/README.md

 ## Mental Model

-BareDOM is built on four simple ideas:
+BareDOM is built on three simple ideas:

 - **Binder** → one reactive value
 - **element.set()** → declares structure, behavior, and bindings